 Directions:

-- Rinse quinoa and cook according to package instructions.
+- Rinse quinoa and cook like the package tells you.

-- In a pan, combine cooked quinoa, black beans, and taco seasoning; heat until warm.
+- In a pan heat quinoa, beans and taco seasoning until warm.

-- Fill taco shells with the quinoa mixture; top with avocado, lettuce, and salsa.
+- Fill shells with quinoa mix; top with avocado, lettuce and salsa.

 6. Quinoa Risotto